Wondering which teas are good for your skin?

-You should definitely be hydrated and drink plenty of water, but even the best filtered cucumber water is generally missing some properties that can actively improve your skin.
+While you should definitely be hydrated and drink plenty of water, even the best filtered cucumber water is generally missing some properties that can actively improve your skin.
 After going on a major tea-kick for the past year, I can say with certainty that herbal teas play a huge role in my skin’s radiance.
+I’ve even been on a mission to find out what tea is best for skin.

 Why Are Teas Good for Your Skin?